Gardens of China

 - A Particular Account of the Emperor of China's Gardens near Pekin.
 Jean-Denis Attiret's description of the Yuanming Yuan of 1743.

 - The Sack of the Summer Palace.
-The famous open letter of 1861 by Victor Hugo in the original French.
+The famous open letter of 1861 by Victor Hugo in English translation.

 - Yuanming Yuan, le jardin du palais d'été.
 Detailed overview of the Yuanming Yuan based on a full publication of the 40-page album in the Bibliotheque Nationale de France.
 The album was commissioned in 1738 by the Qianlong emperor and painted by the court painters Tangdai and Shen Yuan.
 This site also includes various accounts of the gardens, including remarks by the Yongzheng and Qianlong emperors.